 Keep reading if you want to learn more about the meaning of self-care, the health benefits of maintaining a regular self-care practice, and the importance of keeping a self-care checklist.
-You’ll also learn how to create your own self-care checklist to serve your mental, emotional, and physical well-being.
+You’ll also learn how to create your own self-care planner or checklist to serve your mental, emotional, and physical well-being.

 This Article Contains